AWiderDotNET/home/README.md

   root[OSS Sustainability]
     3[3.
 OSS Consumers]
       3.1[3.1 Understand OSS Value]
-      3.2[3.2 Respect OSS Authors]
+        3.1.1(3.1.1 console app to show OSS usage) 3.1.2(3.1.2 article on biz value of OSS) 3.1.3(3.1.3 article on how to convince biz of value) 3.2[3.2 Respect OSS Authors]
+        3.2.1(3.2.1 consumer convenant with guidance on behavior/mindset) 3.2.2(signatories on covenant)
       3.3[3.3 Contribute Something Back]
+        3.3.1(3.3.1 guidance on non-code contribution)
+        3.3.2(3.3.2 place to get trained to contribute) 3.4[3.4 Thank OSS Maintainers]
+        3.4.1(3.4.1 guidance on ways to thank maintainers)
 ```

 ## 4. Companies